katielin42/EE-Capstone/README.md

 + uSD_detect pin needs to be changed from PC7 to PA5.
 + Clock configurations need to be set: HSE from BYPASS to crystal/ceramic oscillator, and disable LSE.
 + Connect the CAN transciever module to the dev board via the USB breakout board, connect to the non ST-Link microUSB input on the dev board (there are only two).

+Finally, save those changes to the .ioc file, close it, and flash the code onto the dev board.